Do I have torn abdominal muscles (Diastasis Recti) or just a bit of excess tummy fat?

 Best to research the advice of post-partum exercise tips, such as those from the Tummy Team and their resources.
 But do ask your doctor for advice as this information may not suit your specific condition.

-Further Reading about Tummy Tuck or Abdominoplasty
+Further Reading about Abdominoplasty

 - Find out more about: